-1 There is no Part A premium for most people.
-People who are not eligible for premium free Part A will pay a monthly premium up to \$506.
+&lt;sup>1 There is no Part A premium for most people.
+People who are not eligible for premium free Part A will pay a monthly premium from \$278 up to \$505.

-2 An inpatient hospital or SNF benefit period begins the day you receive service as an inpatient in a hospital and ends after you have been out of the hospital or associated SNF for 60 days in a row.
+&lt;sup>2 An inpatient hospital or SNF benefit period begins the day you receive service as an inpatient in a hospital and ends after you have been out of the hospital or associated SNF for 60 days in a row.
 You could experience several benefit periods and pay several deductibles in a calendar year.

-3 You get 60 lifetime reserve days.
+You get 60 lifetime reserve days.
 Once these days are used, they are not replaced.
-There is a 190-day lifetime limit for inpatient mental health services.

-4 You may meet this deductible under either Part A or Part B.
+There is a 190-day lifetime limit for inpatient mental health you may meet this deductible under either part A or Part B.